Hryniak v. Mauldin and the Future of the Litigation Process (9 Minute Read)

 Both Ms. Assu and her mother presented as genuine truth-telling witnesses.
 They did not claim to remember every detail of what transpired.
 Their evidence had the rough texture of unrehearsed truth.

-, re-drafted, and edited many times before being filed with the court.
+The “rough texture of unrehearsed truth” is not something that is easily found in an affidavit – which has typically been drafted, re-drafted, and edited many times before being filed with the court.
 An affidavit typically doesn’t have the same flow (or lack thereof) that comes from a witness sitting in a courtroom giving oral evidence.
 Given the central role that oral evidence has traditionally played in the civil justice system, there is a natural tendency to prefer evidence from a live witness over written evidence in the form of an affidavit.

 By Salim Hirji Civil Litigation Court Decisions Share: